Office of the Secretary of State

 Q: What if someone says he or she is already registered?

 A: You may wish to advise the person that the new application form will be treated as an update if the old registration is in the same county and the voter is providing new information.
-If the person moved to a new county, he or she will need to register in the new county.
+If the person moved to a new county, he or she will need to register to vote in the new county.

 Q: As a volunteer deputy registrar, may I appoint others to assist me in registering voters?